Sponsored Links

-A somewhat uncommon clueing style is to exchange a part of a word with something else to get the solution.
-Say, the word CAST can be clued as CART - R + S.
+In a substitution clue, a part of a word is exchanged with something else to get the solution.
+For example, the word CAST can be clued as CART - R + S.

 A good clue camouflages the substitution indicator well so that the solver misses spotting it – but once you’ve identified the clue as a substitution clue type, it gets much easier from there.
-Since the clue contains pointers for the source word, letters to be added/removed, you have a lot of fodder to build the solution upon.
+Since the clue contains pointers for the source word and also the letters to be added/removed, you have a lot of fodder to build the solution upon.

 Example I (from Times 24104):